 There is a lot of uncertainty worldwide as we grapple with the COVID-19 outbreak.
-For business schools that still have a third or final round to come, that means adapting to meet the needs and circumstances of MBA applicants.
-Here are the latest coronavirus admissions updates as of March 24, 2020.
+For business schools with a final round to come, that means adapting to meet the circumstances of MBA applicants.
+Here are the latest coronavirus admissions updates as of April 14, 2020.
 Please note that this list only includes schools that are still accepting applications for the 2019-2020 admissions cycle.

 Also, be aware that ETS announced an at home, virtual option to take the GRE beginning March 27.
 Likewise, GMAC is currently working on an online testing alternative.
 This interim solution is targeted for availability in mid-April.

 Dartmouth’s Tuck School of Business—Round 3 deadline is March 30, 2020.

 Tuck School will maintain the set round 3 deadline.
 However, it will accept applications on a rolling basis thereafter in a one-time Round 4 from April 1 to June 1 for those who need additional time.
 Additionally, the school has suspended applicant-initiated interviews for the remainder of this cycle.

 Read more about how Tuck is adapting to the COVID-19 crisis in this Tuck admissions update from Director Luke Anthony Peña.